 - Ability to synthesise information

 How to apply

 The 3-day workshop will take place on the 6-8th November 2019 in London, and applicants must be available to attend on all of these days.
 We are able to cover reasonable costs of childcare or other caring responsibilities to enable your participation at this workshop and travel costs to and from the event.
 Accommodation and subsistence during the workshop will be provided.

-- Please write down your name, institution, and the funder of your post-doctoral position.
+- Please write down your name, institution, and the funder of your PhD or post-doctoral position.
 Please also clearly identify your research area (For example biological sciences, economics, engineering, environmental sciences, physical sciences, or social sciences)